 "You can be an outsider, and you can raise enough money to win, or you can win without having the money.
 I think Bernie and Trump, in different ways, [shifted the] old paradigm that they [the establishment] wanted everyone to believe is needed to be successful.
 Looking in 2020, that's something we have to consider.
-Could there be somebody out there out there that could shift the paradigm the same way Bernie and Trump did in 2016?" he asked.
+Could there be somebody out there that could shift the paradigm the same way Bernie and Trump did in 2016?" he asked.

 "Absolutely agree.
 That is part of the overlap between Bernie and Trump.
 [They were] underdogs in terms of the establishment, almost pariahs.
 Trump showed it through the mastery of television.
 [His] rallies themselves became so big and impressive that the money was no longer important.
 And Bernie, too, with the enthusiasm that he generated primarily among young people," Goodwin responded.

 However, Goodwin doesn't know if there's another anti-establishment candidate, like Trump or Sanders, that people should be on the lookout for the 2020 presidential elections.